-Shape & Attach Eyes:
+Shape & Attach Eyes (crochet eyes only):

 Take all the tails from one eye and overhand knot them together as you did the tentacles, being sure the knot is as close to the stitches as possible.
 Leave ONE of the body color tails aside, and use the remaining 3 and insert the needle into the body where you want the eye to sit, positioning the black stitches nearer the legs.
 Use the main pattern photo as placement guide.
 Trim those 3 tails close to the body.
 Take that 4th tail in the body color and use it to close the bottom of the green circle around the black with a few stitches to cover.
 Then, weave that tail in the body and trim.
 Repeat for the other eye.

 Sew the ch6 eyelid in a complete circle around the eyes (either safety or crocheted), catch a loop of some of the chs to secure it around.
 When done, weave in all ends.